Soverain Price Hits $0.0012 on Top Exchanges (SOVE)

-Soverain (CURRENCY:SOVE) traded flat against the dollar during the 1-day period ending at 13:00 PM E.T. on February 21st.
-In the last seven days, Soverain has traded flat against the dollar.
-One Soverain coin can now be bought for $0.0012 or 0.00000002 BTC on cryptocurrency exchanges.
-Soverain has a market capitalization of $9,590.07 and approximately $5.00 worth of Soverain was traded on exchanges in the last 24 hours.
+Soverain (CURRENCY:SOVE) traded flat against the dollar during the 1-day period ending at 12:00 PM ET on February 23rd.
+During the last seven days, Soverain has traded flat against the dollar.
+Soverain has a total market capitalization of $9,590.07 and approximately $5.00 worth of Soverain was traded on exchanges in the last 24 hours.
+One Soverain coin can currently be bought for approximately $0.0012 or 0.00000002 BTC on cryptocurrency exchanges.

 - Kava.io (KAVA) traded flat against the dollar and now trades at $5.62 or 0.00012724 BTC.